tersesystems/terse-logback/README.md

 You should add [context to your logs](https://www.honeycomb.io/blog/event-foo-moar-context-better-events/) that helps differentiate it from its peers, so you never have to guess where the source of a log is coming from.

-Adding a [correlation id](https://blog.rapid7.com/2016/12/23/the-value-of-correlation-ids/) helps you [design for results](https://www.honeycomb.io/blog/event-foo-designing-for-results/).
+Adding a [correlation id](https://blog.rapid7.com/2016/12/23/the-value-of-correlation-ids/) helps you [design for results](https://www.honeycomb.io/blog/event-foo-designing-for-results/) and tie your logs into a coherent event.
 You don't need to use a UUID: a [flake id](https://github.com/boundary/flake) will probably be better for you.
 I'm using [idem](https://github.com/mguenther/idem/) here, but most things will work.

 So, we know what structured logging is now.
 What does it look like in SLF4J?